cepdnaclk/e18-co227-Department-Course-Page-Group-B/docs/README.md

 Users
   - Internal students
   - Graduated student
-  - Lectures
+  - Lecturers
-  - Visiting lectures
+  - Visiting lecturers
-  - Academic person willing to join as a staff member
+  - Academic persons who are willing to join as a staff member

 By clicking pg course page user can see the pg course programmes and other course related details offered by the department